apache/carbondata/docs/mv-guide.md

      GROUP BY timeseries(order_time, 'minute')
    ```
  And execute the below query to check time series data.
 In this example, a materialized view of
- aggregated table on price column will be created, which will be aggregated on every one minute.
+ the aggregated table on the price column will be created, which will be aggregated every one minute.

    ```
      SELECT timeseries(order_time,'minute'), avg(price)
      FROM sales
      GROUP BY timeseries(order_time,'minute')
    ```
- Find below the result of above query aggregated over minute.
+ Find below the result of the above query aggregated over a minute.

    ```
      +---------------------------------------+----------------+